token-terminal/blockchain-analyst-homework-task/ASSIGNMENT.md

 ## Overview

-This assignment evaluates your SQL expertise and understanding of DeFi fundamentals by having you analyze Uniswap V2 pairs on Ethereum to calculate token-denominated prices.
+This assignment evaluates your SQL expertise and understanding of DeFi fundamentals by having you analyze Uniswap V3 pools on Ethereum to calculate token-denominated prices.

 ## Task Requirements

 ### Core Deliverables

-1. Calculate daily token reserves for Uniswap V2 pairs on Ethereum:
+1. Calculate daily token reserves for Uniswap V3 pools on Ethereum:
-   - Time period: Since December 1, 2024
    - Measurement: End-of-day (EOD) values
 2. Calculate daily token-denominated prices:
    - Compute price of token0 in terms of token1
-   - Time period: Since December 1, 2024
    - Measurement: End-of-day (EOD) values

 ### Expected Output Tables